Purple Martins in 2023 Our Journey

 The following year was the same, 1 pair and 6 young raised again.

-Fast forward to 2023 and I have 9 pair with young that should be fledging in a couple of weeks.
-Trees have encroached and reduced the number who nest here.
+Fast forward to 2023 and I had 9 pair with young that should be fledging in a couple of weeks.

 The setup now is a multi-gourd rack from S&K with 24 gourds that are mostly from S&K but I also have a couple known as Troyer Horizontals.